StatCan/egp-crn/docs/field_mapping_yaml_specifications.md

 # Limitations

 ## Chaining
-Limitation: all field mapping function within a chain must accept the same amount of source fields.
+**Limitation 1:** All field mapping functions within a chain must accept the same amount of source fields.

-### Explanation
-When specifying multiple source fields in a field mapping, consider the following:
+**Explanation 1:** When specifying multiple source fields in a field mapping, consider the following:
 1. Source fields will always be compiled as a single pandas series (each record will be a list if multiple fields are given).
 2. Most functions expect to receive a certain amount of input values for each record.